apbetioli/mariubialli/README.md

 - [x] Allow users to watch courses with embedded YouTube videos
 - [x] Track user progress on watching lessons
 - [x] Allow users to download digital assets (PDF) related to each course.
-- [ ] WIP: Allow selling digital assets related to each course, integrated to Stripe
+- [x] Allow selling digital assets related to each course, integrated to Stripe
-- [ ] Have an admin area to create courses and lessons, upload digital assets, etc.
+- [ ] WIP: Have an admin area to create courses and lessons, upload digital assets, etc.
 - [ ] Have a dashboard with indicators like the number of active users, revenue, most watched courses, most downloaded assets
 - [ ] Build a landing page
+- [ ] Send email after purchase

 ## Screenshots